-I love to pay a gym membership but never actually show up.
-Ridiculous, for sure, so the other day I finally got myself there after I don’t dare confess how long it’s been.
+I love paying for a gym membership and never actually showing up.
+Ridiculous, for sure, so the other day I finally got myself there after a mild eternity.

-- Personal trainers with no previous experience or fitness education need only take the gym’s 3-day, $300 training program and pass the test to get hired
+• Personal trainers with no experience or fitness education need only take the gym’s 3-day, $300 training program and pass the test to get hired

-Recently, it was reported in the news that an employee at the upscale gym Equinox (the gym above is not Equinox), was moonlighting as a gunrunner and busted for stashing guns in a gym locker.
+Recently, the media reported that an employee at the upscale gym Equinox (my gym is not Equinox), was moonlighting as a gunrunner and busted for stashing guns in a gym locker.

 You can’t make this stuff up.

 How is your employee retention?
 What about your customer or client loyalty?
-How is the word-of-mouth about your business?
+How's the word-of-mouth about your business?

 Years ago, I joined the first Equinox in NYC from floor plans before the gym was built.
-I got ushered in with a ‘family’ rate; each year the membership inched up slightly but stayed lower than those just joining.
+Ushered in with a ‘family’ rate, each year the membership inched up slightly but stayed lower than those just joining.
 After a couple of years, they wanted to bring my membership to the street value.
 I fought saying, this isn’t how you treat those that have been here since the beginning.
 Their response: ‘If you don’t like it, join another gym.’